Development Environment Setup

 - Schedule: Weekly on Saturdays

-electronseparate, all other npm deps together - GitHub Actions: Grouped into one PR
+electronseparate, all other deps together - GitHub Actions: Grouped into one PR

 Testing Dependabot PRs locally: